palerique/FEXCO-Eircode/README.md

 Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.

+## Building and running a Docker image of your application - [MORE INFO](https://jhipster.github.io/docker-compose/)
+To create a Docker image of your application, and push it into your Docker registry:

+With Maven, type:

+    ./mvnw package -Pprod docker:build

+This will package your application with the prod profile, and install the image.

+To run this image, use the Docker Compose configuration located in the src/main/docker folder of your application:

+    docker-compose -f src/main/docker/app.yml up

+This command will start up your application and the services it relies on (database, search engine, JHipster Registry…).

 ## Testing

 Unit tests are run by [Karma][] and written with [Jasmine][].
 They're located in `src/test/javascript/` and can be run with: